oasalonen/luis-client/README.md

 # luis-client
 A test client for [Azure LUIS](https://www.luis.ai/).
-Deciphers intent from text and speech, and uses the information to control a raspberry pi LED through Azure IoT Hub.
+Deciphers intent from text and speech, and uses the information to control a Raspberry PI LED through Azure IoT Hub.

 ## Setup
 * Azure LUIS app for English (optionally also for German)